Nitin2004577/Learn-js/README.md

 - semantics: Always singular, pascal case
 - For e.g. Product, ProductOrder

 # Mongoose

 - ODM of Mongoose for Node.js
 - Schema validation
 - Models
 - Middleware
 - Relationship

 # Schema

 - id, name, age, email, phone, isActive
 - Structure/rule of a document/data

 # Model

-- Class built   from schema, interact with the database
+- Class built from schema, interact with the database -

+# Encryption and Decryption

+- Encryption: Converting normal readable text to cipher (unreadable) text.
+- for e.g: hello => asas87549843\*7jsdkekan$

+-Decryption: Converting cipher text to readable form.

+# Types

+1. Symmetric: Same key is used for encryption and decryption.

+2. Asymmetric: Different Key are used into encryption and decryption for private RSA algorithm.

+ # Hashing

+- Type of encryption, this is one way encryption.
+-Register: Test1111 => aasmndasnmda@3mmmamam(store)
+-Login: Test1111 => aasmndasnmda@3mmmamam(compare)

+# Salt
+- Adding random texts in the hash value
 -